Online Casinos in Georgia

 • Will Georgia casinos become legal anytime soon?
 Casino legislation is currently a nonstarter in the Georgia Assembly.
 Recent sports betting legislation that included commercial casinos didn’t make it out of committee.
 Without any casino infrastructure and considering Georgia’s biennial legislative cycle, casinos are a few years off.

-• Are there Any other Georgia casino options?
-Online Sweepstakes Casinos are legal in Georgia.
-They offer casino-style slot and card games.
-There is also the Emerald Princess Casino Cruise Ship that operates out of Brunswick.
-It takes players into international waters on gambling cruises.
+• Are there any other Georgia casino options?
+Online social and sweepstakes casinos are legal in Georgia.
+They offer casino-style slot and card games, and in some cases live dealer games as well.
+These social and sweepstakes are free to play and in some cases offer opportunities to redeem winnings for cash prizes.
+There is also the Emerald Princess Casino Cruise Ship that operates out of Brunswick that takes players into international waters on gambling cruises.

 • Are sweepstakes casinos safe?
 Quite safe.
 They are regulated by watchdog groups like the Malta Gaming Authority, which protect player identity, and most require identity verification procedures if you wish to play for cash prizes.